Goal Kernel Planning: Linearly-Solvable Non-Markovian Policies for Logical Tasks with Goal-Conditioned Options: Algorithm: Linearly-Solvable Goal Kernel Dynamic Programming

-We demonstrate the flexibility granted by $\mathbf{P1}$ in Fig. \ref{fig:coupled_dyn}.D, which plots the total time for computing $N_{\mathscr{L}}$ different tasks with $N_\dg = 9$ sub-goals and $|\mc O_{\dg}| = 2$ grounded in the same $20\times20$ environment. $\mathscr{V}_{Full}$ does not have a policy ensemble at its disposal, so it must solve new tasks from scratch, resulting in a worst-case constant-time increase per task proportional to $(2^{N_\dg}|\mc X|)^3|\mc A|$ \cite{puterman2014markov}.
-Alternatively, $\mathscr{L}_{GS}$ can remap the goal variables to reusable ensemble polices to form a new GS, and therefore it does not require the computation of new $\mc U_{All}$, $\mc Z_{All}$, or $J_{All}$ (which contribute to a one-time upfront cost, manifesting in a higher intercept) it only requires recomputation of (\ref{eq:tlmdp}).
-This results in a constant time-per-task increase proportional to $2^{N_\dg} N_\dg^4$ (Appx.\ref{Complexity}).
+We demonstrate the flexibility granted by $\mathbf{P1}$ in Fig. \ref{fig:results_fig}.D, which plots the total time for computing $N_{\mathscr{L}}$ different tasks (with $N_\dg = 9$ sub-goals and $|\mc C_{\dg}| = 2$ constraints) grounded in the same $20\times20$ environment. $\mathscr{V}_{Full}$ does not have a policy ensemble at its disposal, so it must solve new tasks from scratch, resulting in a worst-case constant-time increase per task proportional to $(2^{N_\dg}|\mc X|)^3|\mc A|$~\cite{puterman2014markov}.
+Alternatively, $\mathscr{L}_{AS}$ can remap the goal variables to reusable ensemble policies to form a new AS, and therefore it does not require the computation of new $\mc U_{All}$, $\mc Z_{All}$, or $J_{All}$ (which contribute to a one-time upfront cost, resulting in a higher intercept) it only requires recomputation of (\ref{eq:TLMDP}).
+This results in a constant time-per-task increase proportional to $2^{N_\dg} N_\dg^4$ (see \ref{Complexity}).
 For a modest number of sub-goals this solution can be recomputed very quickly.
-The green line, $\mathscr{L}_{GS}$, shows an negligible growth in time, where each solution to the regrounded nine-subgoal task was computed in approximately $2\times10^{-3} s$.
-The speed with which this remapping and task reoptimization is possible could have important applications for real-time online systems which can learn and rapidly adapt to changes in the structure of the task.
+The green line, $\mathscr{L}_{AS}$, shows a negligible growth in time, where each solution to the regrounded nine-subgoal task was computed in approximately $1.5\times10^{-2} s$.
+The speed with which this remapping and task reoptimization is possible could have important applications for real-time systems which can learn and rapidly adapt to changes in the structure of the task.